Getting from Arlanda Airport to Stockholm city

 Note that families travelling with children under 25 may find it cheaper to buy a group rate for the parents and a youth ticket for any children.
 Children under 8 are free anyway.

-They cost around 185 SEK one-way, so are cheaper for those over 25 who are travelling alone.
-Under 25s and those travelling with a partner will get a cheaper rate on the Arlanda Express.
+They cost around 220 SEK one-way, so are cheaper for those over 25 who are travelling alone, or with just one other person.
+Under 25s will get a cheaper rate on the Arlanda Express.

 The fastest way from Arlanda airport to Stockholm city is by train.